How to File LLC Taxes in Arizona? (A Complete Guide)

 Smiling man holding a document while talking to phone

 A multi-member LLC pays taxes as a partnership.
-At the state level, the LLC must file a partnership return form (Form 165).
-The owners will then file a personal state-level return with the LLC's profits or losses.
+At the state level, the LLC files a partnership return — Arizona Form 165.
+Each owner then files a personal state return reporting their share of the LLC's profits or losses.

-The LLC must file a 1065 Partnership Return and issue a Schedule K-1 to its owners with the IRS [3].
+At the federal level, the LLC files a 1065 Partnership Return and issues a Schedule K-1 to each owner [3].

 3. LLCs taxed as S-corp

-All LLCs taxed as S-corp must file a tax return with the Department of Revenue to pay your Arizona income tax.
+An LLC taxed as an S-corp must file a tax return with the Arizona Department of Revenue to pay state income tax.

-The due date to pay income taxes is April 15th if the S-corp runs on the calendar year.
-If not, the deadline is the 15th day of the 3rd month after the close of the fiscal year.
+You'll file AZ Form 120S.
+The deadline is April 15th if your S-corp runs on a calendar year.
+If you're on a fiscal year, you've got until the 15th day of the 3rd month after your fiscal year closes.

 Your LLC can request to be taxed as an S-Corporation by filing Form 2553 with the IRS [4].